hyptx/terra/README.md

 #The Terra Theme

 This theme was built by a developer, for developers.
 Built for my self to be precise.
 I will be adding documentation here, stay tuned.
+Make sure to get [The Terra Jr Theme](https://github.com/hyptx/terra-jr) as well.

 **I do not recommend editing Terra directly.** The Wordpress child theme system is just to useful.
 If you want to use the Terra Theme system to its fullest, install and activate [Terra Jr](https://github.com/hyptx/terra-jr).
 Keep the parent theme pristine and do all your customizing in the child.